 The 14,000 year old harpoon point made by modern human hands

-Few toolkits were as prehistorically sophisticated as the ones carried by the modern humans who arrived in Europe around 43,000 years ago.
-With a a more varied boxes of tricks than the Neanderthals, they succeeded in becoming the dominant species.
+Few tool kits were as prehistorically sophisticated as the ones carried by the modern humans who arrived in Europe around 43,000 years ago.
+With a more varied box of tricks than the Neanderthals, they succeeded in becoming the dominant species.

 Innovation took place quickly: our ancestors began using different materials, finding them from further afield – partly down to the expanded social networks and improved mobility they enjoyed.